bluesky/ophyd/docs/source/tutorials/epics/single-PV.rst

 Use it with the Bluesky RunEngine
 ---------------------------------

-The signal can be used by the Bluesky RunEngine.
+The signals can be used by the Bluesky RunEngine.
 Let's configure a RunEngine to print a table.

 .. ipython:: python

    from bluesky import RunEngine
    from bluesky.callbacks import LiveTable
    RE = RunEngine()
-   RE.subscribe(LiveTable(["time_delta"]))
+   token = RE.subscribe(LiveTable(["time_delta", "x"]))

-Because the signal is writable, it can be scanned like a "motor".
+Because ``time_delta`` is writable, it can be scanned like a "motor".
 It can also be read like a "detector".
 (In Bluesky, all things that are "motors" are also "detectors".)

 .. ipython:: python